MediaComem/comem-archidep/ex/heroku-deployment.md

 ## Deploy the PHP Todolist application

-The commands below must be executed **on your local machine** in the Git repository where you have the PHP Todolist application.
-You do not need your AWS server for this exercise.
+The commands in this exercise must be executed **on your local machine** in the Git repository where you have the PHP Todolist application.
+You do not need your AWS server.

 ### Optional: create a Heroku application (if you have a credit card)